agentsystems/agentsystems/README.md

 > [!NOTE]
 > **Public Beta** - We're building AgentSystems in the open!
 Official public launch September 15, 2025.
-> Join our [Discord](https://discord.gg/gkfwXsBb) for updates, feedback, and early access to new features.
+> Join our [Discord](https://discord.gg/gkfwXsBb) for updates, feedback, and access to new features.

 **Run AI agents on your own terms**